usdot-jpo-ode/jpo-cvmanager/README.md

 1. Follow the Requirements and Limitations section and make sure all requirements are met.
 2. Create a copy of the sample.env named ".env" and refer to the Environmental variables section below for more information on each variable.
     1. Make sure at least the DOCKER_HOST_IP, KEYCLOAK_ADMIN_PASSWORD, KEYCLOAK_API_CLIENT_SECRET_KEY, and MAPBOX_TOKEN are set for this.
-    2. Some of these variables, delineated by sections, pertain to the [jpo-conflictvisualizer (api)](https://github.com/usdot-jpo-ode/jpo-conflictvisualizer/tree/cvmgr-cimms-integration/api), [jpo-conflictmonitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor), [jpo-geojsonconverter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter), [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode).
+    2. Some of these variables, delineated by sections, pertain to the [jpo-conflictmonitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor), [jpo-geojsonconverter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter), and [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode).
 Please see the documentation provided for these projects when setting these variables.
 3. The CV Manager has four components that need to be containerized and deployed: the API, the PostgreSQL database, Keycloak, and the webapp.

     - If you are looking to deploy the CV Manager locally, you can simply run the docker-compose, make sure to fill out the .env file to ensure it launches properly.
 Also, edit your host file ([How to edit the host file](<[resources/kubernetes](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/)>)) and add IP address of your docker host to these custom domains (remove the carrot brackets and just put the IP address):